Have you heard ofHyperradio?

-The rustling of leaves and birdsong above our heads, the crackling of branches under our footsteps during a walk in the forest, a car coming up behind us, a dog barking on the side: we hear in three dimensions because our auditory system locates and analyzes the sound sources.
-And it is not only our ears that are involved, but also all the rough edges of our skull: chin, cheekbones, forehead, nose, eyes...
-The sound information is transmitted to the brain to situate the sound in space, as precisely as possible.
+The rustle of leaves and birdsong above our heads, the creak of branches under our feet on a walk in the woods, a car coming up behind us, a dog barking on the side: we hear in three dimensions because our auditory system localizes and analyzes sound sources.
+And it's not just our ears that are involved, but also all the asperities of our skull: chin, cheekbones, forehead, nose, eyes...
+Sound information is transmitted to the brain to situate the sound in space, as finely as possible.

-Traditionally, however, recordings are made in stereophony.
+Traditionally, recordings are made in stereophony.
 The sound space thus recreated is located between two speakers.
-The stereo system cannot reproduce the finesse of sound perception of the human ear.
-Since the 1990s, however, institutions and engineers have been interested in developing new sound recording and post-production techniques that can reproduce a three-dimensional sound space, comparable to natural listening: this technique is called binaural or "3D sound" and Radio France has made it a real specialty.
-At the forefront of research in this field, the digital department of the Maison Ronde is experimenting with new sound formats in its studios.
-What the general public does not know is that the results of this research are available on the Hyperradio website: there you can find concerts, documentaries and sound journeys designed to be listened to in 360 degrees... with headphones!
+The stereo system cannot reproduce the finesse of sound perception by the human ear.
+Since the 1990s, however, institutions and engineers have been developing new sound recording and post-production techniques that can reproduce a three-dimensional sound space, comparable to natural listening: this technique is called binaural or "3D sound", and Radio France has made it a real specialty.
+At the cutting edge of research in this field, the Maison Ronde's digital department is experimenting with new sound formats in its studios.
+What the general public doesn't know is that the results of this research are available on the Hyperradio website: concerts, documentaries and sound journeys designed to be listened to at 360 degrees... with headphones!

 From binaural listening to immersive concerts

-These new modes of listening, which are very open to creation, have an important place among composers and students of composition, jazz, and improvised music at higher music conservatories, such as the CNSMD in Paris.
-They also offer the listener an easier way to listen to musical works, because they are totally immersive.
+These new modes of listening, which are very open to creation, are very popular with composers and students of composition, jazz and improvised music at conservatoires supérieurs de musique, such as the CNSMD in Paris.
+They also offer the listener a totally immersive way of listening to musical works.
 The concert thus becomes a completely physical experience.
-Indeed, what is extraordinary about this technique is the immersion it creates, which opens up an immense field of possibilities for its use.
+Indeed, the extraordinary thing about this technique is the immersion it creates, opening up an immense field of possibilities for its use.

 On air!